timknut/r_workshops/README.md

 There a many, many books and resources.
 It is easy to get lost.
 Find a good source, and stick to it.
 Also, google will solve almost everything.
 For the basics, I really like http://www.statmethods.net/ .
 This has examples for doing 90 % of the most basic stuff you need to do.

+## Version control with git and github.
+If you are going to write a lot of code, I really, REALLY recommend reading about version control with git and how it can help you organize, backup, collaborate and share your code.
+[This article gives an overview.](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668) There are many other tutorials out there.
+Just google around if you feel for it.
+If you master git, you will be ahead of your teckno-conservative project leader.

 ### Hadley
 For this workshop, we can go through how to do a rna-seq basic analysis using Hadley Wickams package dplyr which I find immensely useful. https://github.com/hadley/dplyr
 He has created small intro tutorial using a built in dataset.